AbhishekSidhawat/Sales-Target-Analysis-by-Excel/README.md

 This Excel project simulates a real-world scenario where a manager needs to track the daily sales performance of a team of sales executives across multiple cities in India.
 The project helped me learn how to work with data, apply formulas, and crbeate visual dashboards in Excel to track performance metrics.

 ## The project includes:
-o RAW DATA Sheet <br />
+o RAW DATA Sheet
    Contains the following columns: <br />
-o	Employee Code
+o	Employee Code <br />
-o	Sales Executive Name
+o	Sales Executive Name<br />
-o	Region
+o	Region<br />
-o	Total Sales
+o	Total Sales<br />
-o	Target
+o	Target<br />
 o	Target Hit % and Away from Target %

-•	 DASHBOARD Sheet
+## DASHBOARD Sheet
-## A visual summary built with:
+ A visual summary built with:<br />
-o	Charts and graphs to show performance trends o	Key metrics like Total Sales and Target Achievement o	Conditional formatting to highlight high or low performance o	Clear and clean visualization layout for easy understanding
+o	Charts and graphs to show performance trends<br />
+o	Key metrics like Total Sales and Target Achievement<br />
+o	Conditional formatting to highlight high or low performance<br />
+o	Clear and clean visualization layout for easy understanding

 # What I Learned